dhewg/esphome-miot/README.md

 ## Supported devices

-There are probably many more devices that are could be supported, currently there are ESPHome configs for the following:
+There are probably many more devices that could be supported, currently there are ESPHome configs for the following:

 [Xiaomi Smart Air Purifier 4 Lite](config/zhimi.airp.rmb1.yaml)

 ## Building a firmware

-Either download a [ESPHome config](config/) a create you own (see below) and feed it to ESPHome.
+Either download an [ESPHome config](config/) or create your own (see below) and feed it to ESPHome to build the firmware.

 There's no need to clone this repo, unless you plan to contribute - which would be very welcome!